sparktsang/sparktsang.github.io/_posts/gap.md

 I gave up.

-I could not understand it.
-My request was simple, reasonable.
-Yet it was impossible to fulfill.
+My request was simple, reasonable—and yet impossible to fulfill.
 I didn't know how to proceed, how to build this simple window.
 My faith in so-called "experts", in the very idea of professional competence, was completely shattered.
 This was a more insidious betrayal: the betrayal of professional trust.
 I had paid my money, signed the contracts, followed the rules.
 And in return, I had received nothing but fraud and incompetence.
 The beautifully rational world of theory had collided with the messy, irrational world of practice, and I was the wreckage.

 The market, I was told, offered thousands of choices.
 I seemed to have the entire world at my fingertips.
 But I couldn't even pick one single, competent provider.
 My powerful mental simulation engine was useless.
 All I had to go on was their online storefront—a few promotional taglines, a curated portfolio of questionable origin, a handful of filtered customer reviews.
 My engine, no matter how powerful, could not predict the reality behind this tiny, deceptive window.